 Many of us would remember doing art when we were back in school.
 Staring intensely at a bowl of fruit, focusing on the lighting, its shadows and the complexity of it all – only to look down and see a wonky banana in a crooked bowl.
 At this point, we probably thought being an artist wasn’t for us.

-For Toubie, though, this wasn’t the case.
+For local artist Toubie, though, this wasn’t the case.
 She’s always had an artistic side and now uses her talent to bring people together.
 From painting murals to online creative classes, Toubie is making a difference in communities through the power of art!

-Once an artist always an artist
+Once a local artist always a local artist

 Toubie has been an artist throughout her entire life.
 She’s always loved to paint.
 Ever since she was a child in South Africa, she’s always had that passion.
 Toubie developed her skills at Art College.
 During this time, she painted her first mural in the cellar of a pub.